bhavyajain2024/UnifiedProcurementHub/ReadMe.md

 1. For company X: Use the API link : https://companyx-d5lt.onrender.com with CompanyX attached to it, therefore the link would be https://companyx-d5lt.onrender.com/CompanyX

-Then you can put any of the api routs in CompanyX.mjs to test on postman
+Then you can put any of the api routes such as 'parts' in CompanyX.mjs to test on postman.
+One example would be to use 'parts' as https://companyx-d5lt.onrender.com/CompanyX/parts to fetch the list of parts available.

 2. For company Y: Use the API link : https://companyy-0fs8.onrender.com with CompanyY attached to it, therefore the link would be https://companyy-0fs8.onrender.com/CompanyY

-Then you can put any of the api routs in CompanyY.mjs to test on postman
+Then you can put any of the api routes such as 'parts' in CompanyY.mjs to test on postman.
+One example would be to use 'parts' as https://companyy-0fs8.onrender.com/CompanyY/parts to fetch the list of parts available.

 3. For company Z: Use the API link : https://companyz.onrender.com with CompanyZ attached to it, therefore the link would be https://companyz.onrender.com/CompanyZ

-Then you can put any of the api routs in CompanyZ.mjs to test on postman
+Then you can put any of the api routes such as 'parts' in CompanyZ.mjs to test on postman.
+One example would be to use 'parts' as https://companyz.onrender.com/CompanyZ/parts to fetch the list of parts available.

 # Reference: